gobo-eiffel/gobo/test/gelint/validity/vcfg3/test10/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-The constraint of the first formal generic parameter G of class CC is '-> H'.
-Validity VCFG-3 is not violated.
-Note that the compiler should actually report a syntax error since 'H' is not a Class_type but a Formal_generic_name.
+The constraint of the first formal generic parameter G of class CC is '-> H' and the second formal generic parameter H is '-> G'.
+Validity VCFG-3 is not violated but there is a cycle in the constraint declaration.
+Note that the compiler should actually report a syntax error since 'G' is not a Class_type but a Formal_generic_name.
 ----------------------------------------------------------------------

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    FAILED    Reports a violation of VTCT (i.e.
+ISE Eiffel 5.0.016:    FAILED    Does not report VCFG-3 but reports
-                                 class H not in universe).
+                                 a violation of VTCT (i.e. class H not in universe).
-SmallEiffel -0.76:     OK
+SmallEiffel -0.76:     FAILED    Does not report VCFG-3 and enters
+                                 into an infinite loop.
-Halstenbach 3.2:       FAILED    Reports a violation of VTCT (i.e.
+Halstenbach 3.2:       FAILED    Does not report VCFG-3 but reports
-                                 class H not in universe).
+                                 a violation of VTCT (i.e. class H not in universe).
 gelint:                OK
 ----------------------------------------------------------------------